gapotchenko/Gapotchenko.FX/Source/Data/Encoding/README.md

-The folder contains Gapotchenko.FX modules responsible for data encoding.
+The directory contains Gapotchenko.FX modules responsible for data encoding.